osg-htc/docs/docs/common/yum.md

 -   Ensure that the `extras` repo in `/etc/yum.repos.d/CentOS-Base.repo` is enabled.

-#### CentOS 8.0 to 8.2
+#### CentOS Stream 8

+-   Ensure that the `extras` repo in `/etc/yum.repos.d/CentOS-Stream-Extras.repo` is enabled.
+-   Ensure that the `powertools` repo in `/etc/yum.repos.d/CentOS-Stream-PowerTools.repo` is enabled.

+#### Rocky Linux 8

--   Ensure that the `extras` repo in `/etc/yum.repos.d/CentOS-Extras.repo` is enabled.
+-   Ensure that the `extras` repo in `/etc/yum.repos.d/Rocky-Extras.repo` is enabled.
--   Ensure that the `PowerTools` repo in `/etc/yum.repos.d/CentOS-PowerTools.repo` is enabled.
+-   Ensure that the `powertools` repo in `/etc/yum.repos.d/Rocky-PowerTools.repo` is enabled.

-#### CentOS 8.3 and newer
+#### AlmaLinux 8

--   Ensure that the `extras` repo in `/etc/yum.repos.d/CentOS-Linux-Extras.repo` is enabled.
+-   Ensure that the `extras` repo in `/etc/yum.repos.d/almalinux.repo` is enabled.
--   Ensure that the `powertools` repo in `/etc/yum.repos.d/CentOS-Linux-PowerTools.repo` is enabled.
+-   Ensure that the `powertools` repo in `/etc/yum.repos.d/almalinux-powertools.repo` is enabled.

 #### RHEL 7